 So there you have it “what makes Le Creuset so pricey?” and “why Le Creuset is worth it?“

 - Le Creuset is a French company that makes cookware using cast iron

-- The pieces are also made in northern France, at its original foundry, which adds to their prestige
+- The pieces are also made in northern France, at their original foundry, which adds to their prestige

 - Well, there are a few reasons that come to mind: quality, design, beauty, and durability

-- They make all types of pots, pans, skillets, baking dishes, roasting racks, Dutch ovens (casseroles), griddles… you get the idea!
+- They make pots, pans, skillets, baking dishes, roasting racks, Dutch ovens (casseroles), and griddles… you get the idea!